Kremlikv/Wordbaker/README.txt

 After revert we are back to editable tables where you can add a row.
 Or delete a row.
 And we still use ElevenLabs.

+DIRECTORIES AND FOLDERS
+On the main.php with rules like kremlik_prag_pulverturm.

+FREE AUDIO FROM GOOGLE TTS
+Required a full overhaul of the files.
+31/7/25

+FREE
+Graduaally I switched to free sources.
+Free AlwaysData hosting (allowign scripted backups in git).
+Free translation (mymemory).
+Free audio (google tts).
+It remains to get free AI to clean OCR text from PDF.